 This is a common repair that occurs when owners let their brake pads wear beyond the minimal allowable thickness recommended by manufacturers, which can range from 2.5 to 3.0 mm.
 Most late-model vehicles have brake-pad indicators built in, and they send a warning to the vehicle’s dashboard when that indicator makes contact with the rotor.
 To be safe, have your local auto mechanic check brake-pad thickness whenever your car is in for service.
 Replacing rotors and brake pads on all four wheels, depending upon the vehicle, can cost between several hundred and thousands of dollars.
 Want to know more about why you might need to have this done and why it matters?
 Here’s a comprehensive guide to brake pads and rotors.

 4. Tire Replacement

-This is a very common maintenance item that can be delayed with proper maintenance and care.
-The tire installation itself isn’t too expensive, as it’s not a labor-intensive exercise; the tires are what will cost.
+Proper maintenance and care can delay the purchase of new tires.
+Once the time comes, the tire installation itself isn’t too expensive; the tires make up the bulk of the cost.
 Tires for a standard economy car could run $50-$75 apiece, and tires for a European sedan might cost about $250-$350 each.
 High-performance cars with high-performance tires will cost a good deal more.
 The most expensive tires we could find were for a set of Michelins for the Bugatti Veyron Super Sport, at a cool $42,000!
 To prolong the life of your tires, don’t drive aggressively; hard acceleration, braking and cornering is a recipe to destroy your tires.
 And be sure to follow your manufacturer’s recommended schedule for tire-rotation and wheel alignment to prevent uneven wear.